-I thought that clarifying what we mean by mindfulness would be a good place to begin.
+I thought it might be helpful to clarify what we mean by mindfulness.
 It’s more than simply being present in the moment (although that’s important).

 I like this definition from Jon Kabat-Zinn.
 It’s both succinct and comprehensive.
 Let’s take a look at it.

 Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgmentally.

 Notice that mindfulness is defined as paying attention in three ways:

 I want to point out that mindfulness isn’t something we have to manufacture inside ourselves.
 It’s a natural capacity we all share even if we don’t always use it.
 Here’s a situation where you have probably practiced great mindfulness without even knowing it.

 Imagine a close friend comes to you feeling really embarrassed about something.
 As they struggle to share what’s on their mind, what is your natural response?

 Don’t you pay attention, on purpose, in the present moment, without judgment?

 Experientially, your heart is open, you convey warmth and sympathy, you treat them with kindness, maybe offer a smile.